maratvmk/shadows-polyhedra/README.md

 Computational Geometry.
-An algorithm to find the shade of a polyhedral surface into the area on the plane restricted by the rectangle in illumination plane and point light fluxes.
+Fast algorithm to find the shade of set of polyhedral surfaces into the rectangular area of the plane.